makersacademy/chitter-challenge/README.md

 - Added .query to call exec on @connection with the passed query string.

 Green.

+Now, when tests are run there needs to be an environmental variable to distinguish test from production.

+- In spec_helper.rb, set ENV['ENVIRONMENT'] with 'test'.

+The app should set up a database once at the start.

+- Created database_connection_setup.rb
+- Simple script to decide which database to connect to based on ENV, and use DatabaseConnection.setup to connect to it.
+- Required this script in app.rb

+Now Peep.all can use DatabaseConnection

+####

 As the peep has an id, content, and time it probably should not be presented as an array of strings, but as an array of Peep instances that respond to id, content and time.